rivmons/nfp-docking/README.md

 # Neural Fingerprint-based Molecular Docking

+A repository enabling a deep-learning approach to molecular docking.
+Utilizes differentiable, trainable, neural fingerprints to filter dynamic-sized databases of molecules based on binding favorability to proteins/binding sites.

 ### steps to run:

 ##### make sure you have all the necessary python libraries installed with `pip install -r requirements.txt`